Stephanie Graham / 2016 – 2020

 Ryan Ebersole / 2017 – 2019

 Ryan Ebersole, M.S. (he/him/his) is a PhD candidate in the counseling psychology program at the University at Albany, State University of New York.
 He received his M.S. in counseling psychology from the University of Southern Mississippi.
 During his time at the University at Albany, he was the research coordinator for a NIMHD-funded grant examining HIV-testing behaviors among Latino men who have sex with men.
 His current research focus is on lesbian, gay, and bisexual (LGB)-affirmative psychotherapy.
 Specifically, he is interested in exploring the factors that improve clinicians’ competence in practicing affirmatively as well as the experience of LGB clients in psychotherapy.
 In his free time, Ryan enjoys reading, horror movies, playing with his two dogs, and good beer.

 Program Committee Chair

 Mirella Flores / 2018 – 2020

-Mirella J. Flores (she/her/hers) is a third-year doctoral student in the University of Missouri-Kansas City counseling psychology program.
+Mirella J. Flores (she/her/hers) is a fifth-year doctoral student in the University of Missouri-Kansas City counseling psychology program.
 Mirella is originally from Peru but grew up in West Palm Beach, Florida, and earned her B.S. in Psychology from the University of Florida.
 Her research interests focus on the influence of interpersonal violence and discrimination on the mental health of individuals with multiple intersecting marginalized identities, with a particular emphasis on the experiences of transgender people of color and sexual minority people of color.
-Mirella is a proud mother of three cats and a dog, and she also loves animals.
-Some non-academic interests of Mirella include attending concerts and art events, drawing and painting, enjoying red wine and good beer, spending time with loved ones (including her fur-babies), and CrossFit.
+Mirella is a proud mother of two cats, and she also loves animals.
+Some non-academic interests of Mirella include attending concerts and art events, drawing and painting, enjoying red wine and good beer, spending time with loved ones (including her fur-babies), practicing karate and CrossFit.